sandhyaparna/Data-Science/Modeling/BestPractices.md

 Data Pre-processing http://www.cs.ccsu.edu/~markov/ccsu_courses/datamining-3.html

 * Generalization is very imp - Can be done using regularization
+* Choose dev and test sets to reflect data you expect to get in the future and want to do well on.
+Test set should not simply be 30% of the available data, try creating data that approximates what you expect to get in the future
 * The main side-effect of creating a Target variable using data is you introduce bias in the model, for eg-Sepsis def has one of its condition as SBP<90, so using SBP fetaures within feature engineering introduces bias like - if SBP>90 the SEPSIS is present bacause for Sepsis cases if at all SBP<90 that time is taken as their TOP and hence bias is introduced bacause of creating our Target based on conditions
 * Different thresholds can be used for different groups
 * Our model should be compared with other model performances - SIRS, MEWS, SOFA, Q-SOFA for Sepsis